OpenRCT2/OpenRCT2/distribution/scripting.md

 OpenRCT2 will load every single file with the extension `.js` in this directory recursively.
 So if you want to prevent a plug-in from being used, you must move it outside this directory, or rename it so the filename does not end with `.js`.

-There are two types of scripts:
+There are three types of scripts:
 * Local
 * Remote
+* Intransient

 Local scripts can **not** alter the game state.
 This allows each player to enable any local script for their own game without other players needing to also enable the same script.
 These scripts tend to provide extra tools for productivity, or new windows containing information.

 Remote scripts on the other hand can alter the game state in certain contexts, thus must be enabled for every player in a multiplayer game.
 Players **cannot** enable or disable remote scripts for multiplayer servers they join.
 Instead the server will upload any remote scripts that have been enabled on the server to each player.
 This allows servers to enable scripts without players needing to manually download or enable the same script on their end.

+Intransient scripts are similar to local scripts, in that they can **not** alter the game state.
+However they are loaded at the very start of launching OpenRCT2 and remain loaded until shutdown.
+This allows the plugin to provide functionality across different screens such as the title screen.

 The authors must also define a licence for the plug-in, making it clear to the community whether that plug-in can be altered, copied, etc. A good reference material is listed on [ChooseALlicense](https://choosealicense.com/appendix/), try to pick one of them and use its corresponding identifier, as listed on [SPDX](https://spdx.org/licenses/).